cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

     * View some of the data produced by the [US Department of Transportation](https://www.transit.dot.gov/ntd) for the National Transit Database.
     * Information from 2018-2021 are available.
     * Includes information such as reporter type, organization type, website, and address.
-    * Not every operator is required to report their data to the NTD, so this is not a comprehensive dataset.
+    * Not every provider is required to report their data to the NTD, so this is not a comprehensive dataset.

 * [fct_daily_organization_combined_guideline_checks](https://dbt-docs.calitp.org/#!/model/model.calitp_warehouse.fct_daily_organization_combined_guideline_checks)
     * Understand GTFS quality - how well a transit provider's GTFS data conforms to [California's Transit Data Guidelines](https://dot.ca.gov/cal-itp/california-transit-data-guidelines).